-- providing lunch and refreshments in Inset training - carrying out team-building exercises at the start of each year - ensuring staff are aware of Surrey County Council benefits - giving staff the option to plan their own social activities - holding designated health and wellbeing days - celebrating staff achievements - providing pastoral services drop-ins and confidential sessions - making refreshments available to staff - providing creative opportunities for building morale and promoting wellbeing (e.g. croissant mornings, cake/fruit days, shared lunches).
+- including discussion around personal wellbeing as a key part of appraisal process - SLT monitoring workload and reducing where possible - Staff meetings taking place on Teams when there is lockdown - Enabling staff to work at home after school if it is helpful to them. - Providing opportunities for CPD around wellbeing themes - providing lunch and refreshments in Inset training - carrying out team-building exercises at the start of each year - ensuring staff are aware of Surrey County Council benefits - giving staff the option to plan their own social activities - holding designated health and wellbeing days - celebrating staff achievements - establishing open door policy for staff to talk about mental health issues in confidence - making refreshments available to staff - providing creative opportunities for building morale and promoting wellbeing (e.g. Thank you Thursdays, croissant mornings, cake/fruit days, shared lunches).